ut-amrl/coda-devkit/README.md

 # UT Campus Object Dataset (CODa)

 <b>Official dataset development kit for CODa.
-We strongly recommend using this document to visualize the
+We strongly recommend using this repository to visualize the
 dataset and understand its contents.</b>

 ![Sequence 0 Clip](./docs/CODaComp1000Trim.gif)